Eladr250693/Simple-Vocabulary-App/README.md

 building app for iphone that helps learn & remember new words in daily routine.

--The app should the list permanently./n
+-The app should the list permanently.\n
 -the list should be sorted by the alphabetic order without consideration of upper/lower case -the list should update in real time and save it state -A button for adding new word and its translation